-Reaching out to playtesters over the internet requires a reliable platform and robust survey functionalities.
-For instance, Well Played Research would require their platform to allow for qualifying and disqualifying users for further surveys.
+A client approached The SilverLogic with the idea of creating a reliable platform with robust survey functionalities to reach out to playtesters over the internet.
+Our client, Well Played Research, required that their platform allow for qualifying and disqualifying users for further surveys.
 If a user doesn’t fit within a target demographic or needs to have played a certain game to be able to comment on it, the system needs to intelligently change the survey to make the most of the user input session.
 Furthermore, some questionnaires are routine, and the system needs to record longitudinal user data without prompting playtesters with repetitive questions.
 WPR didn’t need just another survey platform; it needed a robust and automated Q&A engine.